rainbowdashlabs/sql-java/docs/03/aggregation.md

 since the player can be in `player_id_1` or `player_id_2`.
 Sadly there is no good way to count them in a single select statement.
 For this we will need three select statements.
 Two to count for each id and one more to combine the counts of both.
-We will use `UNION` to combine both counts of our query, which we will wrap into a subquery and after that we copmput the sum of our two player counts.
-This is a more advanced topic, and we will use some more stuff here which is not yet unkown.
+We will use `UNION` to combine both counts of our query, which we will wrap into a subquery and after that we compute the sum of our two player counts.
+This is a more advanced topic, and we will use some more stuff here which is not yet unknown.
 Maybe you will come back alter and fully understand it, or you will just use this as a reference if you encounter the same problem again.

 ```postgresql